 Instructor

-An in-depth survey of research methods in the social science, including survey research, participant observation, interviewing, and computational approaches.
-Throughout the course, students design and condust original research on a topic of their choosing.
+A hands-on introduction to research methods in the social science, including survey research, participant observation, interviewing, and computational approaches.
+Throughout the course, students work together to answer a research question of general interest to undergraduates.
 Laboratory sections introduce students to statistical programming tools.

 Instructor